How to Conduct Employee Evaluations

 Stay Positive

-Always include praise in your employee evaluation.
-Employees who receive positive feedback are more positive, engaged and productive as they do their job.
+Always include praise in evaluations.
+Employees who receive positive feedback tend to be more engaged and productive, which benefits the whole team.

 Ask for Employee Feedback